A grocery store shelf stocked with a variety of drinks

 In addition to the legal challenges, the Cook County Beverage Tax also faced significant political opposition.
 Many residents and business owners criticized the tax as burdensome and regressive, arguing that it disproportionately affected low-income individuals and small businesses.
 This opposition led to widespread protests and calls for the tax to be repealed.
 In response, some local politicians proposed alternative revenue sources to replace the tax, while others advocated for its modification or elimination altogether.
 The political debates surrounding the tax highlighted the tension between the need for revenue and the concerns of the community.

-See also No Cook Cheesecake Filling
+See also Gingerbread Playdough No Cook

 Examining Public Opinion on the Cook County Beverage Tax